rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 ![nginx-ingress](../../../docs/static/img/nic_istio_small.png)

-We can now see that after configuring Istio with the necessary pieces needed to install a sidecar proxy into the same pod as NGINX ingress, after we deploy NGINX ingress, there are two containers in the same pod for Nginx Ingress:  one is NGINX-ingress, the other is the istio sidecar proxy.
+We can now see that after configuring Istio with the necessary pieces needed to install a sidecar proxy into the same pod as NGINX Ingress Controller.
+There are now, two containers in the same pod for Nginx Ingress controller:  one is NGINX Ingress controller container, the other is the istio sidecar proxy container.

 ```
 kubectl get pods -A